07nazar/07nazar/README.md

 ### 👨‍💻 About me:

-I am a beginner web developer.
-My path to this started with learning the basics of JavaScript, after that I started learning React and deepening my knowledge.
-At the moment, I continue to take online courses and at the same time I am looking for a job!
+I am learning to program with JavaScript, focusing on modern technologies and frameworks.
+I am deeply fascinated by how systems function under the hood and how different technologies interact with each other.
+I approach my learning with great enthusiasm and am currently looking for an Ausbildung 2026 to apply my knowledge in a professional environment.

 ---